 Medical Assurance Co., Inc. v.
 Miller, 779 F.Supp.2d 902 (S.D.
 Ind.
 2011) (granting summary judgment to medical malpractice insurer and finding that insured’s breach of cooperation clause relieved insurer of duty to defend or indemnify physician in underlying medical malpractice suit).

 National Union Fire Ins.
 Co. of Pittsburgh, PA v.
 Standard Fusee Corp., 940 N.E.2d 810 (Ind.
 2010), reh’g denied (uniform-contract-interpretation approach, not site-specific approach, applied to determine choice of law issue, reversing trial court and finding that Maryland law applied to insurance coverage dispute which precluded coverage for defense of underlying proceedings arising from alleged perchlorate contamination at insured’s sites in Indiana and California).

 Medical Assurance v.
 Hellman, et al., 610 F.3d 371 (7th Cir.
 2010) (vacating stay of declaratory judgment action concerning breach of cooperation clause by insured physician).

 Tri-Etch, Inc. v.
 Cincinnati Ins.
 Co., 909 N.E.2d 997 (Ind.
-2009), reh’g denied (contractor’s failure to call liquor store after closing was not an “occurrence” under the commercial general liability and umbrella policies, umbrella policy’s “alarm services” exclusion was unambiguous and barred coverage, and insurer’s denial of coverage on other grounds does not rebut the presumption that insurer was also prejudiced by the insured’s untimely notice of the claim).
+2009), reh’g denied (contractor’s failure to call liquor store after closing was not an “occurrence” under the commercial general liability and umbrella policies, umbrella policy’s “alarm services” exclusion was unambiguous and barred coverage, and insurer’s denial of coverage on other grounds did not rebut the presumption that insurer was also prejudiced by the insured’s untimely notice of the claim).